gclcodeguy/golfsocialapp/README.md

 # Golf Social App

 **Introduction:**

-Golf Social App is provides Twitter like experience for golfers wanting to network and share their rounds of golf with other golfers.
+Golf Social App provides a Twitter like experience for golfers wanting to network and share their rounds of golf with other golfers.

 **System Architecture:**

-The app will be created with the MERN stack.
+The app will be created with the MERN stack (Mongodb, Express, React, Node.js).

 The MERN stack is suitable for this app because the component like structure used in React is suitable for a dynamic social app, where the feed and friends